sandeepdevaluru/Git-Practice/README.md

 # Git-Practice
-This is a sample replication of hypothetical scenario
+This is a sample replication of hypothetical scenario Hello world